gatherworkshops/digital-media/_courses/jekyll-sites/generated-sites.md

       - **Creating Pages**
         Pages can be added by creating normal HTML files for each page.
       - **Live Preview**
-        Serving your site from the command line enables browser preview.
+        Serving your site with Jekyll enables browser preview.
       {:.flex-list}

+    notes: |

+      Now that we've covered the basics of running a Jekyll site, we can begin to introduce some of the nifty tricks it offers us.

   - content: |

       ### Generated Sites: Complete

       [Next Chapter](themes.html)

+    notes: |

+      You've completed the Generated Sites chapter, well done!

+      Continue to the next chapter for more.